Rosa Maria Benedetta Gattorno Custo: Beatification

-The beatification process commenced on 30 March 1927 and the opening of a diocesan tribunal in Rome conferred upon her the posthumous title Servant of God.
-The local diocesan process concluded its work - the assemblage of documentation and witness testimonies - and received formal ratification on 19 November 1991 to confirm the process was a valid one.
-The Positio - documentation on her life and her virtues - was compiled and was sent to the Congregation for the Causes of Saints in 1992.
+The beatification process commenced on 30 March 1937 and the opening of a diocesan tribunal in Rome conferred upon her the posthumous title Servant of God.
+The local diocese concluded its collection of documentation and witness testimonies, which received formal ratification on 19 November 1991.
+The positio was compiled and was sent to the Congregation for the Causes of Saints in 1992.

 The recognition of her life of heroic virtue allowed for Pope John Paul II to declare her to be Venerable on 21 December 1998.

 The miracle attributed to her intercession was investigated in a diocesan tribunal and received its formal ratification on 20 December 1996.
 John Paul II approved the healing as a miracle on 28 June 1999 and beatified her on 9 April 2000.